hosua/Folder-Organizer-Tool/README.md

 5/30/2021 - Fixed show directory to now refresh every time changes are made.
 Fixed a few text outputs that were not behaving correctly. - v0.7.2-alpha

 6/17/2021 - Program was rewritten in Python.
+Extract extras (betas, demos, etc) feature added.
 UTF-32 unicode characters are now supported.
 You can now change directories without having to reopen the program.
 Colors were added to text (an uncolored version is provided for Windows users because it does not display properly on the native Windows command prompt).
 The ability to remove files via the program is no longer available.
-It's better to let the user manually do this so that it can be handled by the Recycling Bin.
+It's better to let the user manually do this instead. - v0.8.0-beta

 # DISCLAIMER
 I am not responsible for anything that goes wrong either due to bugs or user-negligence, so please back up your files if you're using this tool on anything important.